onap/dcaegen2/docs/sections/services/dfc/architecture.rst

 """""""""""
 DFC will interact with the DMaaP Message Router, using json, and with the Data Router, using metadata in the header and file in the body, via secured protocol.
-So far, the implemented protocols to communicate with xNFs are http (with basic authentication), https, sftp and ftpes.
+So far, the implemented protocols to communicate with xNFs are http, https, sftp and ftpes.
+When HTTP protocol protocol is used, following ways of authentication are supported: basic authentication and bearer token (e.g. JWT) authentication.
-When https protocol is used, the following ways of connection are possible: client certificate authentication, basic authentication, and no authentication.
+When HTTPS protocol protocol is used, following ways of authentication are supported: client certificate authentication, basic authentication, bearer token (e.g. JWT) authentication and no authentication.

 Retry mechanism
 """""""""""""""